zeropointnine/tts-toy/README.md

     python app.py

 Reminder here that Orpheus model inference + 'SNAC' decoding is not a lightweight task.
-Anecdotal datapoint: On my dev system (Ryzen 7700 + 3080Ti), audio generation is only about 1.5x faster than real-time.
+Anecdotal datapoint: On my dev system (Ryzen 7700 + 3080Ti), audio generation using ta Q8 version of the model is only about 1.5x faster than real-time.

 # Updates